sourcefuse/loopback4-microservice-catalog/services/task-service/README.md

 }
 ```

-## Usage
+## Example Usage

-1. Generate API key and secret for webhook subscription
+1. ### Generate API key and secret for webhook subscription
+   Currently, this service broadcasts messages through a secured webhook, which requires api key and secret, to subscribe in the next step.
-2. Subscribe to the webhook
+2. ### Subscribe to the webhook
+   Hit the post API details with client app details to register a POST URL into the subscription registry, so the service can broadcast messages.
-3. Send Events
+3. ### Send Events
+   Start sending events!

 ### Environment Variables